Which city is cheaper, Madrid or Singapore?

 Singapore is a great place to explore.
 It is common to spend a weekend here.
 With all of its activities, you can easily fill a weekend here.
 Your budget might influence how long you stay.

-You'll find live music and food around the diverse big city of Madrid.
+You'll find live music and food around the compact big city of Madrid.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
 This city offers a variety of activities to choose from.

 It's hard to know how much time to spend in Singapore.
 For many, it makes a great getaway for five days.
 People enjoy relaxing at one of the resorts.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.

-You'll find food and shopping around the diverse city of Madrid.
+You'll find food and shopping around the friendly city of Madrid.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
 Five days should give you a good understanding of everything this city has to offer.

 Singapore is a bustling city that offers something for everyone.
 This city offers a variety of activities to choose from.
 Travelers enjoy the resorts in the area as well.
 If you have one week, this is a great place to go.
 This would be the perfect place to spend one week, as it has just the right amount of activities.